Digital learning environments

 Background

 Online and hybrid?
 Learning is enabled by a set of learning environments including not only tools and platforms but also their contents , all orchestrated by the educators .
 Digital education encompasses a range of technologies and teaching approaches, with a specific focus on online learning, distance education, and blended learning (Røe et al., 2021) as well as collaborative courses .
-The selection of these components is crucial for the success of learning of learners participating in the events.
+The selection of these components is crucial for the success of the learning of learners participating in the events.
 In this chapter, we share a map of selected digital learning environments and discuss their pros and cons in different learning contexts.
-We also share testimonials from students and educators on how they see the environments support various learning activities.
+We also share testimonials from students and educators on how they see the environment support various learning activities.
 Educators and educational leaders can thus be better informed and prepared when designing their courses’ programs and other learning facilities.
 Students benefit from this map, they can use it to give their educators tips on improving courses, and also learn how to learn with the help of various learning environments.

 Digital tools are increasingly popular among students and teachers as they enable quicker learning and make students responsible for their learning .
 The Pandemic period made the tools familiar to students and teachers and online teaching and learning was a kind of compulsory way .
 Nowadays, students prefer a hybrid mode of TLAs .
 Students benefit more from their higher education when a higher level of educational technology is integrated into their learning experience (Neves & Hewitt, 2020).
 They appreciate digital activating tools used in class.
 They feel beneficiary of them.
 On the other hand, too many activities may be boring for students, even distractive.
 The digital tools should be presented to teachers along with instructions.

 The COVID-19 pandemic forced a sudden transition to online teaching for university instructors, impacting over 1.5 billion students globally (UNESCO, 2021).
 While there was an initial eagerness to adapt, over a year into the pandemic, many educators have expressed frustration.
 For example, a UK survey showed that higher education teachers saw their teaching had become mainly focused on technical tasks, leading to a more transmission-oriented pedagogical role (Watermeyer et al., 2020).
 However, the pandemic has democratized online learning platforms and tools - especially in education a lot of tools have emerged since For teachers, it is easy to get lost because there are a lot of choices.
 Using digital tools is important to motivate and diversify pedagogical activities ( Røe et al., 2021) .
-Digital learning technologies are poised to revolutionize higher education.
-The European Commission's 2021-2027 Digital Education Action Plan (European Commission, 2021) emphasizes the need for more personalized, flexible, and student-centered teaching through digital education.
+Digital learning technologies are poised to revolutionise higher education.
+The European Commission's 2021-2027 Digital Education Action Plan (European Commission, 2021) emphasises the need for more personalised, flexible, and student-centred teaching through digital education.
 However, this shift places considerable demands on university educators, who have traditionally faced challenges in adapting to technology (Børte et al., 2020).
 Implementing digital technologies at their best can be extremely demanding for university teachers.
 To help do so, we present 16 of the most popular online tools for education to help you choose and use digital to facilitate students' learning.

 Since the 2020 pandemic, tools for online learning have developed at a pretty fast pace as most of the world had to adjust to the unusual circumstances where teaching and learning were inaccessible in classes.
 Every school and university had to elaborate their way and vision for managing teaching and learning environments (Neves & Hewitt, 2020).
 As a result, a lot of great tools were created and launched.
 Now, the main question is how we continue using these tools and methods, developed due to the pandemic, to our best advantage in educational practices and not discard all these achievements coming back to class .
 We are sure that tools for digital education are promising and can enrich TLAs with additional activating components .
 Online tools can increase the accessibility of learning and provide opportunities for participants, in such activities as collaborative courses, to experience information sharing.